 - A. Clean off any deposits found with steel wool.
-Do not use sand paper or Emory cloth for this cleaning. - B. Inspect ceramic portion for cracks and replace ignitor/flame sensor if any are found. - C. Verify ignitor/flame sensor spark gap is within range shown in Figure 18-2. - D. Verify gap between ignitor/flame sensor and burner is within range shown in Figure 18-3 and Table 18-4.
+Do not use sand paper or Emory cloth for this cleaning. - B. Inspect ceramic portion for cracks and replace if they are found. - C. Verify ignitor/flame sensor spark gap is within range shown in Figure 18-2.

+D. Verify gap between ignitor/flame sensor and burner is within range shown in Figure 18-3.

-Figure 18-3: Ignitor/Flame Sensor to Burner Gap
+Figure 18-3: Ignitor/flame sensor to burner gap